telerik/kendo-ui-core/docs/api/javascript/ui/dropdownlist.md

 ### popup.origin `String`

-Specifies how to position the popup element based on achor point.
+Specifies how to position the popup element based on anchor point.
 The value is space separated "y" plus "x" position.

 The available "y" positions are: